 In the words of our Managing Director, Kelly Molson:

-“We believe all museums and visitor attractions should produce a sensory guide as an invaluable resource for anyone with or caring for visitors with sensory conditions.”
+“We believe all museums and visitor attractions should produce a sensory guide following accessibility design principles.
+It’s an invaluable resource for anyone with or caring for visitors with sensory conditions.”